runrig-coop/open-design-workshops/README.md

 Workshops will often be devoted to the specific projects above, but we can always form breakout rooms to discuss more general topics or hack on something totally new!

 ## Schedule
 Workshops will be held every other __Saturday at 2pm Eastern Daylight Time (UTC−04:00)__.
-For reference, we'll try to keep the upcoming slate of workshops listed and up-to-date below:
+For reference, we'll try to keep the upcoming slate of workshops listed and up-to-date below, or you can [add it to your Google Calendar] via the [GOAT] Community Calendar:

 - Jun 24
 - Jul 8